Cosmopolis (film): Reception

-ReceptionCosmopolis received generally positive reviews.
-Rotten Tomatoes gave the film a "fresh" 65%, based on 180 reviews, with an average rating of 6.03/10.
+Rotten Tomatoes reports that 67% of 189 surveyed critics gave the film a positive review; the average rating is 6.10/10.
 The consensus says, "Though some may find it cold and didactic, Cosmopolis benefits from David Cronenberg's precise direction, resulting in a psychologically complex adaptation of Don DeLillo's novel."
+Metacritic assigned the film a weighted average score of 58 out of 100 based on 35 reviews, indicating "mixed or average reviews".